linuxboot/heads-wiki/Installing-and-Configuring/BootOptions.md

 | /media/kexec_iso/$ISO_FILENAME/ | used during USB boot from a particular ISO
  file |

 These files are only used if there is an appropriate signature for them in `kexec.sig` covering all `kexec*.txt` in that location.
-This can be generated by running `kexec-sign-config -p /boot/`, etc.  These files are copied by `kexec-check-config` to `/tmp/kexec/` only there's a valid signature.
+This can be generated from the user interface from the `Update checksums and sign all files` in /boot menu option, or manually from the recovery shell by running `kexec-sign-config -p /boot/`, etc. These files are only copied by `kexec-check-config` to `/tmp/kexec/` if there is a valid signature.
 From there the boot routines reference only the configs in `/tmp/kexec`.

 Dynamic vs Persistent Boot Options
 ====